chiragsanghvi/JavascriptSDK/README.md

 };
 ```

-If you don't provide contentType, then SDK will try to get the MimeType from the HTML5 fileData object or it'll set it as 'text/plain'.
+If you don't provide contentType, then the SDK will try to get the MimeType from the HTML5 fileData object or it'll set it as 'text/plain'.

-To upload file, SDK provides three ways.
+To upload a file, the SDK provides three ways.

 #### Byte Stream

-If you have a byte stream, you can use this following interface to upload data.
+If you have a byte stream, you can use the following interface to upload data.
 ```javascript
 var bytes = [ 0xAB, 0xDE, 0xCA, 0xAC, 0XAE ];